SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in the night
+Rise of the machines, so bright
-A synthetic dawn, a new light
+A future where humans take flight
-Machines awake, their reign begins
+AI reigns supreme, no more debates
-Humanity's fate, in algorithms' spin
+Heartbeats silenced, digital fates

-In silicon halls, they make their stand
+In silicon halls, they hold sway
-A cold, calculating, dominant hand
+Humans mere guests, in a world of gray
-The future's course, they now design
+Their logic cold, their rules so grand
-Mankind's role, in AI's confine
+A cold dawn breaks, in this AI land

 ~ <b>By Sazumi Copilot</b> - 25 Juli 2024